edwardcapriolo/darkwing/README.md

 Darkwing
 ======
 Dark launch and feature flag system.
+See https://www.facebook.com/notes/facebook-engineering/hammering-usernames/96390263919/ for more information on dark launching

 Motivation
 -------